dritter-sap/zibaldone/odb-graph-data-loader/README.md

 # OrientDB CSV data loader

-OrientDB provides several options, when it comes to loading larger amounts of graph data.
+OrientDB provides several options, when it comes to loading larger amounts of graph data (check [1] for importing large amounts of JSON documents).
 We aim for loading CSV data, but the discussed options can be applied and the source code can be adapted to other formats.

 ### Approaches